Grizzly bear crossing a stream (Canadian Tourism Commission photo)

 Other businesses with Bear Watching

 Bluewater Adventures offers 'once in a lifetime' wilderness expeditions along the north coast of BC and in Southeast Alaska.
 Our multi-day, live aboard trips explore the remote wilderness of coastal British Columbia and Southeast Alaska.
-Traveling with renowned naturalists and our skilled crew aboard 68' expedition yachts we keep watch for whales and other marine mammals, coastal birds and bears, old-growth forests and ancient native villages.
+Travelling with renowned naturalists and our skilled crew aboard 68' expedition yachts we keep watch for whales and other marine mammals, coastal birds and bears, old-growth forests and ancient native villages.
 We focus on animal behaviour, ecology, sustainability and local history.
 Small groups of 12-14 guests ensure quality, informality and a 'hands-on' experience for all aboard.

 Bluewater Adventures adheres to the principals of ecotourism by supporting local communities, promoting conservation, ensuring our practices are low impact, and by providing guests with world-class knowledge about the coast.